sauravdosi/intellimatch/README.md

 ## Introduction:

 Inconsistent or variant company names plague industries from finance to e-commerce, leading to duplicate records, missed insights, and compliance headaches.
-Our solution combines smart keyword ranking with transformer-powered fuzzy matching to clean, link, categorize, and standardize company names—automating a task that’s critical (and all too common) in today’s data ecosystems.
+Our solution combines **transformer-powered keyword ranking** with **ML fuzzy matching** to clean, link, categorize, and standardize company names—automating a task that’s critical (and all too common) in today’s data ecosystems.

 ## Demo Video: